Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 ## Reactions

 Certain special abilities, spells, and situations allow yout ake special actions called a **:rsc-r: Reaction**{ .rsc }, which is an instant response to a trigger of some kind, which can occur on your turn or on someeone else's.
-The :rsc-r: Opportunity Attack is the most common type of **Reactions**.
+The **:rsc-r: Opportunity Attack**{ .em } is the most common type of Reactions.

 When you take a **:rsc-r: Reaction**{ .rsc }, you can't take another one until the start of your next turn.
 If the reaction interrupts another creature's turn, that creature can continue its turn right after the Reaction.